hickmannest/hickmannest.github.io/fundraising.md

 #### Family Dine-Outs

 The NEST partners with local restaurants, presenting an opportunity for raising money through everyday dollars you spend on dining out.
-Keep and eye on Dojo and Peach Jar for flyers and be sure to share them with family & friends!
+Keep an eye on Dojo and Peach Jar for flyers and be sure to share them with family & friends!

 #### Shopping Programs

 You can support Hickman through everyday purchases through the following programs:

 * [AmazonSmile](https://smile.amazon.com): AmazonSmile donates up to 0.5% of all qualifying purchases to Hickman Elementary!
+* [Minted Fundraising Program](https://www.minted.com/ "Minted Fundraising Program"): Enjoy 20% off Minted stationary & custom gifts with 15% of each purchase coming back to Hickman.
+Use code: FUNDRAISEHICKMANNEST
 * [Box Tops for Education](https://www.boxtops4education.com): Add them to the app